-Dissertation
+• Dissertation

 Initial discussions about the topic of the short dissertation (of up to 12,000 words, and not less than 10,000 words, including footnotes and appendices but excluding bibliography) should take place in Michaelmas Term.
-Each student should discuss with Prof Pazos-Alonso or Dr Goulimari the proposed research area, so that they can arrange for a dissertation supervisor to be appointed, by the end of 6th Week of Michaelmas Term at the latest.
-A form detailing the title and subject of the dissertation, countersigned by the dissertation supervisor, must be submitted electronically to the Chair of Examiners (c/o womensstudies@humanities.ox.ac.uk not later than Friday 5th Week of Hilary Term. (see Appendix 2 for the form).
-No subsequent change of topic is permitted.
+Each student should discuss with Dr Goulimari the proposed research area, so that they can arrange for a dissertation supervisor to be appointed, by the end of 6th Week of Michaelmas Term at the latest.

+A form detailing the title and subject of the dissertation, countersigned by the dissertation supervisor, must be submitted electronically to the Chair of the Examination Board (c/o womens-studies@humanities.ox.ac.uk not later than Friday of Week 5 of Hilary Term. (see Canvas for the form).